Skip to main content

 3. The component prompts the browser to create a passkey bound to this device.

-4. The server marks the enrollment active.
+4. The server marks the verification active.

 Common Gotchas